Argan History, Family Crest & Coats of Arms

 Early Origins of the Argan family

 Important Dates for the Argan family

 This web page shows only a small excerpt of our Argan research.
-Another 63 words (4 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argan History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argan History in all our PDF Extended History products and printed products wherever possible.

 Argan Spelling Variations

-, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
+Norman surnames are characterized by a multitude of spelling variations.
+The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
+The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argan family (pre 1700)

-Another 48 words (3 lines of text) are included under the topic Early Argan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Argan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Argan family